 If you’re already using Redpanda, then you know one of its most alluring draws is its intention to make data streaming development work as simple as possible.
-(And, if you aren’t already using Redpanda, you can learn how we deliver that simplicity in this blog post.
-You can jump over and read it, but come back here when you’re done.)
+(And, if you aren’t already using Redpanda, you can learn how we deliver that simplicity in this blog post.)

 Having scorned complexity, the logical next step was to create an easy and efficient way to automate and test builds that depend on Redpanda.
 In this post, we’ll show you how to do just that, using the Redpanda GitHub Action.